-In 2016, our shareholders approved an amendment to our Long Term Incentive and Share Award Plan to add a limit to the value of equity that non-employee directors may be granted each year to five times the value of the current annual equity grant.
-Based on the value of grants commencing in 2016, the annual grant limits for our non-executive chairman of the board is \$725,000 and for other non-executive directors is \$425,000.
+Our Long Term Incentive and Share Award Plan limits the value of equity that non-employee directors may be granted each year to five times the value of the current annual equity grant.
+The current annual grant limits for our non-executive chairman of the board is \$725,000 and for other non-executive directors is \$425,000.